• Home

 Expansion of Investor Base:

-The fund began accepting debt capital from accredited investors of [ all racial groups ] in accordance with U.S. Securities and Exchange Commission Regulation D.
+The fund began accepting debt and equity capital from accredited investors of [ all racial groups ] in accordance with U.S. Securities and Exchange Commission Regulation D.

 Refocused Mission: